helgejo/practicum/P08/README.md

 ## Task 3.
 Implement TFIDF retrieval by getting statistics from the Woosh index

+  - Take Task 4 from the last practicum (P07) and update the code such that the term statistics are taken from the Whoosh index we built in Task 2

 ## Task 4.
 Ranking documents using Whoosh